udacity/create-your-own-adventure/english/thunder-carrots/thunder-carrots.md

 Out from the microwave, a dozen exploding thunder carrots swarm you smothering you as you cower.
 You fall to the ground and hit your head.
 You come to, and,

+find the pineapple you missplaced three weeks ago in your left armpit.

 Yes!

 That's how to [clone](https://goo.gl/IqYvlE) a remote!